-Bon Secours St. Francis Health System first began in Greenville in 1932 as St. Francis Hospital, a private, not-for-profit hospital.
-In 2000, the health system became Bon Secours St. Francis Health System and has been growing and contributing to the community’s health ever since.
-If the French name sounds familiar (translation: Good Help), it’s because the health system is the naming sponsor of the city’s major arena—the Bon Secours Wellness Arena.
+Bon Secours Mercy Health extends the compassionate ministry of Jesus Christ by improving the health and well-being of surrounding communities and brings good help to those in need, especially people who are poor, dying, and underserved.
+If the French name sounds familiar (translation: Good Help), it’s because the health system is also the naming sponsor of the city’s major arena—the Bon Secours Wellness Arena.

 Today, Bon Secours operates inpatient hospitals, medical groups, cancer centers, surgical centers, urgent care locations, and more across the area that can help keep you healthy whether you are a permanent resident or if you're just visiting.

 Prisma Health is the area’s oldest and the State of South Carolina's largest healthcare provider.
 City Hospital first opened in 1912, changed its name to Greenville General Hospital in 1935, and was remade into an entire hospital system to serve Greenville County in 1947—one of the nation's first hospital systems.
 The name changed to Greenville Hospital System in 1966 and the primary facility, Greenville Memorial Hospital, was built in 1972; by 1982, it was expanded to become the state's largest acute care hospital.
 The name changed again in 2013 to Greenville Health System (also known as GHS and what many native Greenvillians still refer to it as today) and they merged with Palmetto Health in 2019, changing the name once more to Prisma Health.